 The meta description should be a brief synopsis of what the page or post is about.
 This is usually one to two sentences, but it can be extremely influential in showing your content in search results.

-As I mentioned before, plugins like Yoast SEO give you access to edit the meta description.
+As I mentioned before, plugins like Yoast SEO give you easy access to edit the meta description.

 14. Create Your Sitemaps